flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/speedtape.md

 ### V~2~

 This is a magenta triangle on the right side of the speedtape.
 It displays the V~2~ speed which has been set in the TAKE OFF PERF page of the MCDU.
-V~2~ is the minimum speed that needs to be maintained in the even to of an engine failure after V~1~ up to acceleration altitude.
+V~2~ is the minimum speed that needs to be maintained in the event of an engine failure after V~1~ up to acceleration altitude.

 V~2~+10 provides the best climb performance (before acceleration altitude + during NAPs).